Ever since I’ve upgraded from children’s sneakers to big-girl shoes, I’ve faced the following issues:

 SH currently has three cushion types.
 Each set is $7.95, plus 15% off with code XXP, and automatic free shipping over $10 to the USA or Canada.
 Not bad!
 The small company is based in Canada, and cushions are manufactured in the USA.

-Target Versie Pumps were a little loose.
+Each of my above shoes had different issues.
+First up, the Target Versie Pumps were a little loose.
 Not terrible, but enough to cause blistering.
 I usually recommend ladies to get their shoes snug, as a loose shoe that continuously rubs against your foot is a recipe for chaffing and blistering.
 Ouch!

 For shoes that are a little too big (and I emphasize, only “a little,” such as a few millimeters, because anything more than that is too much to be fixed comfortably by inserts or insoles) I usually use foamy heel grips.
 Then I got this suggestion from a reader: